 Each word is said in English and repeated in French.
 So if you’re French, you can use these recordings to brush up on your English (though it would be backwards with the English first and the French second).

 Check it out if you’d like to learn French (or English for a French speaker) or just brush up on your accent or vocabulary.

 This article was posted on Tuesday, November 2nd, 2010 at 9:50 am and is filed under Books & Stories, Countries & Cultures, English, France, France, French, Language Sites, Languages, Languages, Languages, Learning, Online Books, Recommendations, Recordings, Recordings of Books, Teaching, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “French Self Taught – Online Book and Recordings”